 What kind of finger stick is taken to collect the blood sample?

 A device similar to a diabetic finger stick device (spring loaded) will be used to prick the skin to the side of the pad of the middle or ring finger.
 The finger will be cleaned with an alcohol swab, the device is pressed to the skin, a button is pressed, the skin is pricked, the device is discarded and then a drop of blood is placed onto a collection device.
 This may require the finger to be massaged to get the correct drop size.

+What will you do with the blood spot (finger prick) sample?

+The blood spot will be analyzed for the presence of antibodies to the virus that causes COVID-19.
+The test will provide important information to public health scientists to assist them in determining the extent of exposure of a population to the virus.

+Is the blood spot (antibody) test used to diagnose COVID-19?

+No. We wish to make it clear that a blood spot (antibody) test is NOT a diagnostic tool for COVID-19.
+A positive blood spot test (that is, the presence of antibodies against the virus) only means that the patient has come in contact with the virus.

+Does a positive blood spot (antibody) test mean that the patient/my child is immune to COVID-19?

+No. A positive blood spot (antibody) test does NOT measure or predict protective immunity to COVID-19.

+When will the results of the blood spot (antibody) tests be available?

+These samples will be analyzed at a later date when the test protocol has been established and validated (i.e. shown to produce reliable results ).
+If and when individual results are available, participants will be contacted directly about receiving results.

 If I make an appointment, when and where is testing being done?